quixio/quix-samples/python/read/Complete-Example/README.md

-# Complete Example
+# Complete Python Example - Destination

-This is an example on how to connect and handle the arrival of a new stream.
+This is an example on how to connect and handle the arrival of a new stream an its data.

-We show you how to handle:
+It shows you how to handle:
  - Stream opening and closing
  - Parameter definitions changing
  - Parameter and event data arriving